awsdocs/amazon-cloudfront-developer-guide/doc_source/cnames-and-https-procedures.md

 **Note**
 This procedure is for using 3 or more DedicatedIP certificates across your CloudFront distributions\.
 The default value is 2\.
 Keep in mind you cannot bind more than 1 SSL certificate to a distribution\.
 You can only associate a single SSL/TLS certificate to a CloudFront distribution at a time\.
-This number is for the total number of Dedicated IP SSL certificates you can use across all of your CloudFront distributions\.
+This number is for the total number of Dedicated IP SSL certificates you can use across all of your CloudFront distributions\.<a name="cnames-and-https-multiple-certificates-procedure"></a>

 **To request permission to use three or more certificates with a CloudFront distribution**